 If you want to install Netdata with Docker, on a Kubernetes cluster, or a different operating system, see Have a different operating system, or want to try another method?

 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered packages.
 We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
 Read about the information collected, and learn how to-opt, on our anonymous statistics page.

 The usage statistics are vital for us, as we use them to discover bugs and prioritize new features.
 We thank you for actively contributing to Netdata's future.

 This method is fully automatic on all Linux distributions, including Ubuntu, Debian, Fedora, CentOS, and others.

-To install Netdata from source and get automatic nightly updates, run the following as your normal user:
+To install Netdata from source, including all dependencies required to connect to Netdata Cloud, and get automatic nightly updates, run the following as your normal user: